booschy/learnJavaTim1/Resource/fundamentals/test_18_11_10/task.md

    #### 25 POINTS

-   - Create a method that filters a list by prices bigger than a given value (it will return a list with all movies with prices bigger than the specified value).
+   c) Create a method that filters a list by prices bigger than a given value (it will return a list with all movies with prices bigger than the specified value).

      Use the method from MovieUtils to get the price for each movie.